FBW81C/RickRollStick/Readme.txt

 3) Now you need to download a song (you can chose one, it doesn't matter), it must be an .mp3
 4) Rename the song to "song.mp3" and put it in the "files" folder on the USB Stick.

+---- HOW TO ACTIVATE ----
+Just insert the USB stick and double click the file.
+From the next reboot on it will start automatically every time, you insert it.

+---- HOW TO DEACTIVATE ----
+Simply remove "winsysri.vbs" from the autostart section in task manager.

 This project was made possible by Jim Lawless agreeing to the use of cmdmp3.
 Many thanks to Jim Lawless.
 Please visit his website: https://jiml.us/ or his Github: https://github.com/jimlawless

 Changelog:
 Added older Windows versions support.